smallbasic/smallbasic.github.io/_build/pages/android.markdown

 Start typing out your program.
 When you are ready to test your program, press the system menu button then select "Run".

 In the help screen, the ">" characters on the left are buttons to expand (or contract) the help item contents.
 In the editor, the line number display also functions as a scrollbar.
+If you want to write a quick experimental program you can use the "[Scratch]" option to bypass the above file name setup steps.

 ![](/images/android_scroll.png "System Menu")